Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Introduction

+In the one-dimensional case we use the set of bounded variation functions for the Banach space $\B$, and we find that the decay rates are of order $n^{\b-1}$ if near the fixed point the map has the form $T(x)\approx x+x^{1+\c}$, $\c\in(0,1)$ and $\b=1/\c$.
+Upper bounds for the decay of correlations for these kinds of maps were already given by Young \cite{Yo2} and by Melbourne and Terhesiu, see Section 5.3 in \cite{MT}.

+We then consider a large class of maps in higher dimensions that we introduced in a previous paper \cite{HV}, and in sections 4 and 5 we will specify the {\em roles} of the derivative and of the determinant in order to get a lower bound for the decay of correlations.

+In particular we will obtain optimal rates under the assumption that all the pre-images of some neighborhood of $p$ do not intersect discontinuities, (see Theorem~E and examples in Subsection~5.2 for more details).
+This is satisfied for instance whenever $T$ has a Markov partition, even countable, see Remark~\ref{Rexist}.
+Moreover in Example~\ref{example5} and thereinafter we show the existence of these systems with all the pre-images of some neighborhood of $p$ not intersecting discontinuities, but without any Markov structure.

-The higher dimensional case is much more complicated.
-Part of reason is due to unbounded distortion of the systems caused by different expansion rates in different directions as a point move away from the indifferent fixed point.
-Moreover it is not easy to estimate the decreasing rates of the norm $\|R_n\|$ for quasi-H\"older spaces: Theorems D and E deals with these situations, by assuming certain hypothesis.
+We would like to point out two main issues which make the higher dimensional case more complicated.
+The first is due to {\em unbounded distortion} of the map.
+This is caused by different expansion rates in different directions as a point move away from the indifferent fixed point even if $DT_p=\id$ at the fixed point (see Example~1, part (A) in \cite{HV}).
+The second comes from the difficulty to estimate the decreasing rates of the norm $\|R_n\|$ for quasi-H\"older spaces: Theorems D and E deal with these situations under certain hypotheses.
 One surely needs more work to weaken those assumptions and achieve optimal decay for a much larger class of maps.

-To study statistic properties for non uniformly hyperbolic or expanding systems, it is common to find some ``good'' part on which we can get bounded distortion, like Pesin's blocks (\cite{Ps}), elements in Young's tower (\cite{Yo1, Yo2}), or some neighborhood near points that have hyperbolic time (\cite{ABV}).
-Another approach is to work directly on some Banach spaces, like bounded variation functions (\cite{LY}) or quasi-H\"older functions (\cite{Ss}), that are preserved by the transfer operator of the dynamical system.
-Our paper follows the latter way and we give some conditions on Banach spaces through which one can obtain some statistical properties such as existence of physical measure and decay of correlations.

-We would like to remark at this point that the functional space is abstract, as long as certain general assumptions (Assumption B(d) to (f)) are satisfied.
-In the applications, we present two type of Banach spaces.
-It seems interesting to find more different spaces to deal with different kinds of dynamical systems.